emrekisacik/Avian-Morphology-and-Climate/README.md

 The distribution of each variable is evaluated for normality based on skewness and kurtosis, since the Shapiro-Wilk test is overly sensitive with large sample sizes.
 While skewness is used as a measure of the symmetry of the distribution, kurtosis is used to measure the sharpness of the peak.
 For this project, the criteria for normal distribution are defined as both skewness and kurtosis values falling between -1 and 1.

 The morphological data are highly right-skewed for all five traits.
-For mass, wing length, and hand-wing index, log-transformation is applied to approach a normal distribution.
+For mass, wing length, and HWI, log-transformation is applied to approach a normal distribution.
 However, for tarsus length and beak length, the assumption of normal distribution is rejected due to high kurtosis even after log-transformation.
 The morphological data are also evaluated for normality when grouped based on the ecological variables, for example, the distribution of mass within each habitat group.
 However, none of the traits are normally distributed across ecological groups.

 For minimum, maximum, and mean temperature, the data are highly left-skewed.
 However, normalization is intentionally not applied to these variables.
 This is because temperature does not follow multiplicative scaling; for example, 20 °C is not twice as hot as 10 °C. Therefore, applying logarithmic or exponential transformations could distort the physical and biological relevance.
 Consequently, the assumption of normal distribution is rejected for these variables.
 For precipitation, square root transformation is applied to approach a normal distribution.

 #### **2.3.2.
 Climatic Variables**

-All the morphological traits are tested against minimum, maximum, and mean temperature to assess correlations, using Spearman's rank correlation coefficient.
+The selected morphological traits are tested against minimum, maximum, and mean temperature to assess correlations, using Spearman's rank correlation coefficient.
 Mass is additionally tested against precipitation, using the Pearson correlation coefficient, given the normal distributions.

 #### **2.3.3.
 Ecological Variables**